HaoweiGis/humanFootprintMapping/README.md

 * Windows 10
 * Python 3.11
 * GDAL
+* Google Earth Engine

 # Contact Information
 If you have any query for this work, please directly contact me.

-Author: Xuecao Li; Haowei Mu
+Author: Haowei Mu

-E-mail: xuecaoli@cau.edu.cn; blackmhw@gmail.com
+E-mail: blackmhw@gmail.com